 Add the flour, sugar and butter to a blender.

-Pulse until you get a moist dough.
-Add extra flour if it's too wet or extra water if it's too dry.
-The dough shouldn't be sticky.
+Blend until you get a moist dough.
+Add extra flour if the dough is too wet.
+Add a little water if it is too dry.
+The dough shouldn't be too sticky.

 Transfer it to a lightly floured surface.
 Knead the dough for a minute.
 Then wrap it up in cling film and let it rest at room temperature for at least 45 minutes.
 Then roll the dough out thinly and coat 4 small tartlet tins with it.

 Blind bake the pastry shells in a preheated oven at 356°F (180°C) for 10 minutes until the bottom is more or less cooked through.
-Let the shells cool.
-In the meantime peel one apple, core it and dice it up.
-Divide the diced apple over the pastry shells.
-Season with a little pepper and salt.
-Sprinkle with half of the thyme.
+Leave the oven on.
+Let the shells cool a little at room temperature.
+Then divide the diced apple over the pastry shells.
+Season with pepper, salt and the thyme.

 Bake the tartlets in the hot oven at 356°F (180°C) for another 10 minutes until the brie has melted nicely.
-Remove the tins from the oven and let the tarts cool for 5 minutes.
-Then take them out and place them onto plates.
-Sprinkle with the remaining chopped thyme.
+Let the tartlets cool at room temperature for 5 minutes.
+Then take them out of their tins, and put them onto plates.
 Serve lukewarm.